Veteran Nollywood actor Lari Williams passes away at 81 after battling illness

 Williams was famous for his roles in hit soap operas such as Village Headmaster, Ripples, and Mirror in The Sun.

-The late actor during his lifetime was a poet, playwright and celebrated actor both in live theatre and on screen, earning him a prestigious national honour; Member of the Order of the Federal Republic in 2008.
+The late actor during his lifetime was a poet, playwright and celebrated actor both in live theatre and on screen, earning him a prestigious national honour; Member of the Order of the Federal Republic in 2008, The Punch reports.

 Nollywood stars show up for late Sam Obiago’s final burial